Kangaroo Jack: Theatrical release

 Kangaroo Jack was theatrically released on January 17, 2003, by Warner Bros.
 Pictures.

-Home media
+Blu-ray releae

-Kangaroo Jack was released on DVD and VHS on June 24, 2003, by Warner Home Video.
+Blu-releaed on January 5, 2027 in Canada and the United States.
+Blu-ray released on January 6, 2027 in Australia.
+Blu-ray released on January 11, 2027 in the United Kingdom.

 Reception

 Box office

 Kangaroo Jack earned $16.5 million on its opening weekend and grossed $66.7 million in the United States and Canada and $23.8 million internationally for a worldwide total of $90.5 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 25 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Joe McGovern in The Village Voice described Kangaroo Jack as "witless" and stated "The colorless script...seems to have written itself from a patchwork of Wile E. Coyote cartoons, camel farts, and every high-pitched Aussie cliché to have echoed on these shores".
 Nathan Rabin, reviewing the film for The A.V.
 Club, criticized the false advertising that the kangaroo would have a major role in the story and speak throughout, remarking, "Kangaroo Jacks premise, trailer, and commercials promise little more than the spectacle of two enthusiastic actors being kicked over and over again by a sassy, computer-animated kangaroo—and, sadly, the film fails to deliver even that."
 Gary Slaymaker in the British newspaper The Western Mail wrote "Kangaroo Jack is the most witless, pointless, charmless drivel unleashed on an unsuspecting public".